tilakpatidar/pytest-snowflake_bdd/README.rst

      Scenario: example_scenario
        Given a snowflake connection
-       When a temporary called "SNOWFLAKE_LIQUIBASE.PUBLIC.DEPARTMENT" has
+       When a temporary table called "SNOWFLAKE_LIQUIBASE.PUBLIC.DEPARTMENT" has
          | dept_id: INTEGER | dept_name: STRING      |
          | 1                | "Computer Science"     |
          | 2                | "Software Engineering" |
-       When a temporary called "SNOWFLAKE_LIQUIBASE.PUBLIC.PEOPLE" has
+       When a temporary table called "SNOWFLAKE_LIQUIBASE.PUBLIC.PEOPLE" has
          | people_id: INTEGER | name: STRING | dept_id: INTEGER |
          | 10                 | "tilak"      | 1                |
        Then a sql script "./sql/example.sql" runs and the result is